mk-fg/hwctl/README.rst

-- They're impossible to find or identify - e.g. any model on uhubctl_ list of "known working" is either too old, can't be sourced from here, or is ridiculously expensive, while cheap USB3 Hubs with port power dpdt switches cost like $10.
+- They're impossible to find or identify - e.g. any model on uhubctl_ list of "known working" is either too old, can't be sourced from here, or is ridiculously expensive, while USB3 Hubs with port power dpdt switches are dirt-common and cost like $10.

-  Chips in many hubs support ppps, but sometimes it toggles data lines, sometimes it only toggles one "fast charging" port, most times it doesn't do anything at all (control tracks not connected to anything), all this changes between minor hw revisions, and afaict not mentioned anywhere by vendors.
+  Chips in many hubs support ppps, but sometimes it toggles data lines and not VBUS, sometimes it only toggles one "fast charging" port, most times it doesn't do anything at all (control tracks not connected to anything), all this changes between minor hw revisions, and afaict not mentioned anywhere by vendors.

 - PPPS in USB Hubs has default port power state as ON.

-  So whenever you reboot the machine, dual-boot it into gaming-Windows or whatever, all the junk plugged into all ports powers on all at once, which is dumb and bad - don't want random disks spinning up/down needlessly or devices power-cycling just because USB Hub has silly defaults.
+  So whenever you reboot the machine, dual-boot it into gaming-Windows or whatever, all the junk plugged into all ports powers-on all at once, which is dumb and bad - that's kinda the idea behind port power control to avoid this, and it takes its toll on devices (esp. spinning-rust ext-hdds).

-  Also usually don't want non-main OS accessing stuff like Yubikeys at all, so power to those should always be default-disabled.
+  Also usually don't want non-main OS accessing stuff like Yubikeys at all (that lock themselves up after N access attempts), so power to those should always be default-disabled.
-  In some cases, whole point of this per-port power control is to avoid seldom-used USB devices getting jerked around all the time, and ppps with default-on state is actually worse than no ppps at all.
+  In some cases, whole point of this per-port power control is to avoid seldom-used USB devices getting jerked around all the time, and ppps with default-on state is actually worse than simple always-on ports.

-Controlling power via $1 SSRs soldered to buttons neatly fixes the issue - nothing gets randomly powered-on, and when it does, code on the rp2040 controller can be smart enough to know when to shut down devices if whatever using them stops sending it "still using it" pings.
+Controlling power via $1 SSRs soldered to buttons neatly fixes the issue - nothing gets randomly powered-on, and when it does, code on the rp2040 controller can be smart enough to know when to shut down devices if whatever using them stops sending it "this one is still in use" pings.

-Implemented using stateless ttyACM (usb tty) protocol sending single-byte commands back-and-forth, so that there can be no "short read" buffering issues.
+Implemented using stateless protocol sending single-byte commands over ttyACM (usb tty) back-and-forth, so that there can be no "short read" buffering issues.

 When using mpremote with RP2040, ``mpremote run rp2040-usb-ppps.py`` won't connect its stdin to the script (at least current 2023 version of it),